it-bens/shopware-remote-api-test-runner/README.md

-# Shopware Remote Admin API Test Runner
+# Shopware Remote API Test Runner

+Shopware provides two APIs: the Admin API and the Store API.

-Shopware provides an Admin API which grants more or less direct access to the DAL.
+The Admin API grants more or less direct access to the DAL.
 Integrations can be used to access this API.
-The Admin API is the most convient way to read data from and write data to Shopware from an outside application.
+The Admin API is the most convenient way to read data from and write data to Shopware from an outside application.

+The Store API is customer focused and allows the headless usage of a Storefront.
+It provides a much better and more natural way to create carts and place orders because they go through Shopware calculation logics.

 ## Do I really require this project?

-The [documentation of the Admin API](https://shopware.stoplight.io/docs/admin-api/branches/v6.5/twpxvnspkg3yu-quick-start-guide) is generate automatically from the DAL entity definitions of Shopware.
-However, at some points, the documentation doesn't provide enough details for the development of an application that uses the Admin API.
-This test runner is intended to provide a more detailed documentation of the Admin API.
+The [documentation of the Admin API](https://shopware.stoplight.io/docs/admin-api/branches/v6.5/twpxvnspkg3yu-quick-start-guide) and the [documentation of the Store API](https://shopware.stoplight.io/docs/store-api/branches/v6.5/38777d33d92dc-quick-start-guide) are generated (at least partially) automatically from the DAL entity definitions of Shopware.
+However, at some points, the documentations doesn't provide enough details for the development of an application that uses the Admin or Store API.

 As all of you know, tests can be used to do three things: verify that the code works as expected, document the code, and provide the ability to debug the running code.
 While Unit tests should be the basis of your test pyramid, End-to-End tests can be used to verify that the API interaction works as expected.